 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These products help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+These products help destroy germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a study, 1 out of 5 people who suffered from allergies was also exposed to fungi and bacteria in their ventilation systems.
 Purchasing a UV light system helps to destroy these allergens and keep your family healthy.

 Humidify or Dehumidify

 Dry air can inflame your nasal passages and take your typical allergies to a full-blown sinus infection in less than a week.
 On the flip side, too much humidity can increase the growth of dust mites and microbes, worsening your allergy symptoms.

 Help increase the quality of your home’s air with Epperson Service Experts.
 Call now for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.